-The Most Dangerous Tax for Foreign Investors in US Stocks: The USD 60,000 Estate Tax Threshold
+The Tax Most Foreign Investors in US Stocks Overlook: The USD 60,000 Estate Tax Threshold

 Suppose you hold USD 500,000 in US stocks and die unexpectedly.
 Most people assume the portfolio passes straight to their family.
 The actual sequence is different: the broker freezes the account, your heirs must file a US estate tax return with the IRS (Form 706-NA) and obtain a transfer certificate (Form 5173) before they can touch the assets.
 If the entire position is in US individual stocks and US-listed ETFs, the tax comes to roughly USD 142,800, nearly 30% of the portfolio.